-TAX DIARY End of each month PAYE for employees deducted from salaries relating to the previous month.
-Social insurance contributions relating to salaries of the previous month.
-Special Contribution for Defence to be withheld from Cyprus sourced dividends and interest for tax resident and domiciled individuals relating to previous month.
+TAX DIARY PAYE for employees deducted from salaries relating to the previous month.
+Social insurance and General healthcare contributions relating to salaries of the previous month.
+End of each month Special Contribution for Defence to be withheld from Cyprus sourced dividends and interest for tax resident and domiciled individuals relating to previous month.
 Special Contribution for Defence to be withheld from Cyprus sourced rent paid to tax resident and domiciled individuals (when tenant is a company, partnership, the state or local authority) relating to previous month.
-31 January Submission of the deemed distribution declaration (Form TD 623) for the year ended 31 December 2014.
-28 February Submission of objections relating to tax assessments issued during December 2016.
-31 March Electronic submission of the 2015 corporation income tax return (Form TD4).
-Electronic submission of the 2015 income tax return (Form TD1) for individuals preparing audited financial statements.
-30 April Manual submission of the personal income tax return (Form TD1) for 2016 for salaried individuals whose gross income exceeds €19.500.
-30 June Manual submission of personal income tax return (Form TD1) for 2016 by self-employed individuals who do not prepare audited financial statements if their gross income exceeds €19.500.
-Payment of the 2016 personal income tax under a self-assessment method by individuals not preparing audited financial statements (employees and self-employed).
-Payment of the 2017 special contribution for defence on rents, dividends or interest from sources outside Cyprus for the first 6 months of 2017.
-31 July Electronic submission of the employers return for 2016 (Form TD7).
-Electronic submission of the personal income tax return (Form TD1) for 2016 for salaried individuals whose gross income exceeds €19.500.
-Submission of the 2017 temporary tax assessment and payment of the first installment for both individuals and companies.
-1 August Settlement of the 2016 final corporation tax and personal tax for individuals preparing audited accounts.
-30 September Electronic submission of personal income tax return (Form TD1) for 2016 by self- employed individuals who do not prepare audited financial statements if their gross income exceeds €19.500.
-31 December Payment of temporary tax - second and last installment for 2017.
-Payment of the 2017 special contribution for defence on rents, dividends or interest from sources outside Cyprus for the second 6 months of 2017.
-Physical stock taking to be undertaken.
+Within 30 days from the date of the agreement Payment of stamp duty and capital gains tax.
+Within 60 Registration with the Cyprus Tax Authorities and obtaining a tax identification code; days Notification of changes of taxpayer's details 31 January Submission of the deemed distribution declaration (Form TD 623) for the year ended 31 December 2016.
+28 February Submission of objections relating to tax assessments issued during December 2018.
+Electronic submission of the 2017 corporation income tax return (Form TD4).
+31 March Electronic submission of the 2017 income tax return (Form TD1) for individuals preparing audited financial statements.
+30 April Payment of the first installment of premium tax for life insurance companies

+30 June Payment of the 2018 personal income tax under a self-assessment method by individuals not preparing audited financial statements (employees and self-employed).
+Payment of the 2019 special contribution for defence on rents, dividends or interest from sources outside Cyprus for the first 6 months of 2019.
+Payment of the Annual Levy of €350 for the year 2019.
+31 July Electronic submission of the employers' return for 2018 (Form TD7).
+Electronic submission of the personal income tax return (Form TD1) for 2018 for salaried individuals whose gross income exceeds €19.500.
+Submission of the 2019 temporary tax assessment and payment of the first installment for both individuals and companies.
+1 August Settlement of the 2018 final corporation tax and personal tax for individuals preparing audited accounts.
+31 August Payment of the second installment of premium tax for life insurance companies 30 September Electronic submission of personal income tax return (Form TD1) for 2018 by self- employed individuals who do not prepare audited financial statements if their gross income exceeds €19.500.
+31 December Payment of temporary tax - second and last installment for 2019.
+Payment of the 2019 special contribution for defence on rents, dividends or interest from sources outside Cyprus for the second 6 months of 2019.
+Physical stock taking to be undertaken Payment of the third installment of premium tax for life insurance companies